-- ◆ Microbial contaminants: viruses and bacteria which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife. - ♦ Inorganic contaminants: salts and metals that may can be naturally-occurring or may be present as a result of urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - ◆ Pesticides and herbicides: originate from a variety of sources such as agriculture, urban stormwater runoff, and residential uses. - ♦ Organic chemical contaminants: synthetic and volatile organic chemicals produced as by-products of industrial processes and petroleum production, gas stations, urban stormwater runoff, and septic systems. - ◆ Radioactive contaminants: naturally occurring or be the result of oil and gas production and mining activities. - ◆ Lead: an element commonly found in drinking water from corrosion of household plumbing systems and erosion of natural deposits.
+- Microbial contaminants: viruses and bacteria which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife. - Inorganic contaminants: salts and metals that may can be naturally-occurring or may be present as a result of urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - Pesticides and herbicides: originate from a variety of sources such as agriculture, urban stormwater runoff, and residential uses. - Organic chemical contaminants: synthetic and volatile organic chemicals produced as by-products of industrial processes and petroleum production, gas stations, urban stormwater runoff, and septic systems. - Radioactive contaminants: naturally occurring or be the result of oil and gas production and mining activities. - ◆ Lead: an element commonly found in drinking water from corrosion of household plumbing systems and erosion of natural deposits.
 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Eielson AFB is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead. - ◆ Copper: an essential nutrient that can cause health effects with increased exposure.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead. - ♦ Copper: an essential nutrient that can cause health effects with increased exposure.
 Some people who drink water containing copper in excess of the action level in a relatively short amount of time, could experience gastrointestinal distress.
 Copper in excess of the action level over many years may result in liver or kidney damage.
 Individuals with Wilson's disease should consult their personal doctor for more information.